Polymer/old-docs-site/docs/elements/index.md

 ---

 **Note:** These elements and their documentation are very early.
-The "source" links below point to commented code to learn how to use each element.
+The "source" links below point to commented code where you can learn how to use the element.
-{: .alert .alert-error}
+{: .alert .alert-info}

 ## Elements